KirilMadzharov/Programming-Fundamentals-with-Python---May-2023/README.md

 # Programming-Fundamentals-with-Python-May-2023

+In the repository "Programming-Basics-with-Python-February-2023" you will find the following folders and information:

+1. Basic Syntax, Conditional Statements and Loops
+2. Data Types and Variables
+3. List Basics
+4. Functions
+5. List Advanced
+6. Regular Mid Exam
+7. Objects and Classes
+8. Dictionaries
+9. Text Processing
+10. Regular Expressions
+11. Regular Final Exam
+12. Official Certification issued by Software University.
+The authenticity of this document can be confirmed using the QR code located at the bottom of the certificate

 The "Programming Fundamentals" course is an integral step in SoftUni’s in-house program for molding proficient software engineers.
 It ventures deeper into the core principles of programming, enhancing the foundational knowledge acquired from the "Programming Basics" course.